mrzepinski/angular-debug-bar/README.md

 <script type="text/javascript" src="dist/js/angular-debug-bar.min.js"></script>
 ```

-to your HTML, and then use it as a directive:
+to your HTML and then load module `['angular-debug-bar']`
+and put a directive invocation:

 ```
 <angular-debug-bar></angular-debug-bar>
 ```

+at the end of your html template, before `</body>` tag.

 ### Modify and build